 Giuseppe Andrews is a true auteur.
 He writes, directs, produces, shoots, edits, casts, makes, and procures props; just about anything you can think of, Giuseppe does for his movies.
 And Giuseppe makes A LOT of movies.

 For Giuseppe Makes a Movie, Giuseppe is hard at work on his 30th feature film, Garbanzo Gas.
 While making Garbanzo Gas, Giuseppe and company are followed by a documentary crew led by director Adam Rifkin.
 Giuseppe loves the idea of a movie being made while he makes his own.
 A student of the cinema, Giuseppe understands the meta-nature of movies and that all movies are in a way about the movie-making process.

-Giuseppe lives and works out of a trailer park in Ventura, CA where he spends his free time watching and making movies.
-Inspired by the European Maestros (Pasolini, Bergman, Fassbinder) Giuseppe made up his mind to make movies as fast and as cheap as possible (Fassbinder in particular maintained a breakneck pace that Giuseppe tries to follow).
-Not to mean that Giuseppe treats his movies as disposable or as cinematic exercises.
+Giuseppe lives and works out of a trailer park in Ventura, California, where he spends his free time watching and making movies.
+Inspired by the European Maestros (Pasolini, Bergman, Fassbinder), Giuseppe made up his mind to make movies as fast and as cheap as possible (Fassbinder, in particular, maintained a breakneck pace that Giuseppe tries to follow).
+Not that Giuseppe treats his movies as disposable or as cinematic exercises.
 No, few directors are as in love with the medium as Giuseppe is.